ivanitlearning/AWS-Associate-Courses/README.md

 In order to change a version state or delete a particular version of an object, you need to provide the serial number of your MFA token as well as the code it generates.
 These are concatenated and passed with any API calls.

+#### 1.4.3.2 S3 Object Lock

+With [S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html), you can store objects using a *write-once-read-many* (WORM) model.
+Object Lock can help prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely.
+You can use Object Lock to help meet regulatory requirements that require WORM storage, or to simply add another layer of protection against object changes and deletion.

 ### 1.4.4.
 S3 Performance Optimization

 #### 1.4.4.1.
 Single PUT Upload